 - Pre-heat the oven to 375°F

-- Roll the chilled pie dough out on a floured board then position the pie crust in a 9-inch pie plate.
+- Roll the chilled pie dough out on a floured board then position the pie crust in a standard size 9-inch pie plate.
 Fold the edges of the pie dough under and crimp or press down with a fork.
 Freeze for 15 minutes.
 (See note 1)

 - Line the pie crust with parchment paper and fill it with pie weights.
 (See note 2.)